SensoringJournalism/HackCurriculumMiniClasses/2_temperature/arduino_temp.md

 **STEP 8**

-Pin 4 in the ground.
+Pin 4 is the ground.
 Take a short black jumper wire and plug it into the broadboard closest to the sensor in row 4.
-Plug the other end of the jumpber into the negative channel.
+Plug the other end of the jumper into the negative channel.

 **STEP 9**